Python Summary

 print(' '.join(sample_list))

-is A sentence This
+This is A sentence

 According to this feature of the two above kind of vairables, we can use them in the parameters in functions.
 There's no return statement in the function, but the original list has been modified since the list type is mutable, and the reference is delivered in Python : 1